Accessibility Statement

 5. Telephone support for people with disabilities

-We offer a hotline specifically for people with disabilities and users of assistive technology.
+We offer a hotline specifically set up for people with disabilities and users of assistive technologies.
 You can contact us at the following telephone number: +49 211 87 97 67-00

 6. Competent market surveillance authority

-c/o Ministry of Labour, Social Affairs, Health and Equality Saxony-Anhalt
+c/o Ministry of Labour, Social Affairs, Health and Equality of Saxony-Anhalt

 PO Box 39 11 55